top of page

 Vice President

-In my free time you'll either find me downtown at a coffee shop or shopping at a local business, or at home with my cat, one of my comfort shows, and a puzzle on the go.
+In their free time, you'll either find them downtown at a coffee shop or shopping at a local business; or at home with their cat, one of their comfort shows, and a puzzle on the go.

 Communications Coordinator